 Quality | 3 out of 5 | Good quality build and design for price |

-Ease of Use | 4 out of 5 | Simple,and easy to use |
+Ease of Use | 4 out of 5 | Simple, and easy to use |

-Power & Clarity | 4 out of 5 | Not a high-powered, but good for price point |
+Power & Clarity | 3 out of 5 | Not a high-powered, but good for price point; wide views |

 Control | 3 out of 5 | Average, AZ mount |

-Portability | 3 out of 5 | Lightweight but tabletop design |
+Portability | 5 out of 5 | Lightweight tabletop design |

 Accessories | 3 out of 5 | Comes with Moon Map |

-Overall Value | 3 out of 5 | Good tabletop option, with wide views |
+Overall Value | 4 out of 5 | Great option for kids |

 Pros